 After cruising through several small towns, we finally arrived into Oakhurst.
-I have visited Oakhurst and Coursegold while living in Silicon Valley.
-I’ve spent a weekend or two visiting my former bosses in Coursegold who own a ranch and the local Rodeo is held on their property (it was back then anyway).
+I have visited Oakhurst and Coursegold while living in Silicon Valley many years ago.
+I would spend a weekend or two visiting my former boss and his family in Coursegold, who owns a ranch.
+The annual local Rodeo is held on their property (it was back then anyway).
 So I was a bit nostalgic on this hiking adventure.

 We check into our hotel and get settled, and then enjoy an early evening dinner so we can get to bed early.
 Our wake up call is set for 2:15 a.m. and a plan to begin the Half Dome hike is 4:30 a.m.
 We are in bed by 7:30 p.m.
 A friend of ours; Sam, will also be joining us on this exciting hiking journey.